 This event is a commemoration of Guru Nanak's birthday (he was the founder of the Sikh religion), and is widely celebrated throughout Punjab but especially so at the Golden Temple in Amritsar, the main shrine of the Sikhs.
-The day of the festival sees the holy book carried out of the temple in a huge procession, accompanied by music and drummers.
+On the eve of the festival, Amritsar comes alive with a huge procession, accompanied by singers and musicians.
+Part of it features a demonstration of Sikh martial arts.
 The beautifully illuminated temple is an incredible sight to behold at this time.

 - When: November 4, 2017.

 - Where: Amritsar, Punjab.